ABOUT US

 To find out more about MHHA, please contact us.

-Nolwazi Mkhwanazi is a Professor in Anthropology at the University of Pretoria, South Africa.
-She is currently running a Wellcome Trust funded project on Reimagining Reproduction in Africa.
+Nolwazi Mkhwanazi is a Professor in Anthropology and Director of the Centre for the Advancement of Scholarship at the University of Pretoria, South Africa.
+She is currently running a Wellcome Trust-funded project on Re-imagining Reproduction in Africa.

 Carla Tsampiras is a feminist, vegan, health historian.
 She is a Senior Lecturer in Medical and Health Humanities in the Primary Health Care Directorate, Faculty of Health Sciences, at the University of Cape Town.